 Ok, here’s the thing.
 It comes down to personal choice.

 As the organisers, we have to tread a fine line on whether we call these things races, rides, journeys, adventures, tours etc. You see, by billing it as a “race”, we potentially leave ourselves open for future litigation recourse, perhaps more so than if we merely called it a “ride”.
 Rightly or wrongly, it is one of the facts we have to acknowledge living in the modern world we find ourselves in.

 Our primary goal is to have a framework in place that allows YOU to get from the start to finish safely and having fun while you’re doing it (even if the rain comes).
 How you do that is completely up to you, providing you follow the rules.
-You may want to stop and take in all the majestic and awe-inspiring places we’ve got you riding past (I mean the Giants Causeway baby!
-Come on!!).
-Or you may want to stop along the way and sample a few wee drams of Whisky from one of the many distilleries along the route or a refreshing cold Guinness from one of the hundreds of old, country pubs you’ll be passing in Ireland.
+You may want to stop and take in all the majestic and awe-inspiring places we’ve got you riding past, or stop and explore old villages with local food and drink on offer.

 Or, you just want to race it.
 Win it, compete, bag a top ten or simply beat that skinny guy who just flew past you on that steep-as-hell climb (don’t worry, you’ll get him on the descent 😉).

 We know, if we called it the Pan Celtic Social Ride, most people would still race it in some form or other.
 Competition is an intrinsic fabric of our being.
 Evolution has yet to scrub that primal urge from our consciousness.
 It can be exciting, exhilarating and makes for great tales to be had at the finish over a pint.